Skip to main content

 1

 • Boil the potatoes for 12 - 15 minutes.
-Reserve a small amount of the cooking liquid, then drain and set aside.
+Reserve a small amount of the cooking liquid, then drain.

-• Cut the bell peppers into strips.
-Transfer the bell pepper to a parchment-lined baking sheet and light drizzle with olive oil.
+• Transfer to a parchment-lined baking sheet and lightly drizzle with olive oil.
 Season generously with salt, then toss well to coat.

 • Roast in the oven for 10 - 15 minutes, tossing halfway.

-• In a small bowl, combine the Peruvian spices, a drizzle of olive oil, and smoked paprika.
-Spread the herb oil over the portobello, making sure it's evenly covered.
+• In a small bowl, combine the Peruvian-style spices with a drizzle of olive oil and the smoked paprika.
+Coat the portobello with this oil.

 3